 How do fraudulent contractors operate?

 Fraudulent contractors scam businesses and people by offering to do repairs and requesting payment up front before the work is done.
 Once they get your money, they ditch the job.
 If they complete the job, it will not be done properly and might even need further repairs, which will cost you more money.
 Shady contractors are usually active year round, but the Federal Trade Commission has seen an uptick in shady business practices after a storm hits.

-The most common scams and how to avoid them
+The most common scams

 ASKING FOR AN UPFRONT PAYMENT